Are you traveling to Breckenridge in the summer or fall months? Looking for things to do? Then check out this post!

 9. Burro Trail and Warriors Mark Trail: These trails are in the trees, so not much of a Mountain View.
 But the river and a creek run through.
 When you are on the Burro Trail you can walk out onto the peak 9 ski runs.

-1.Breck Creates Art Classes: If your kids like art, check out Breck Creates for toddler and older kids art. https://www.breckcreate.org/calendar/action~posterboard/cat_ids~6/
+1.Breck Creates Art Classes: If your kids like art, check out Breck Creates for toddler and older kids art.
+They even have classes for adults. https://www.breckcreate.org/calendar/action~posterboard/cat_ids~6/

 3. High Line Railroad Park: If your kids like trains they find this playground entertaining.
 The playground itself has a “train” to play on.
 Plus there are a few trains on display.